Insurance, without the headaches

 What information is included on a superbill?

-• Patient Information: Patient name, date of birth, contact details, insurance information, and any relevant patient identification.
+• Patient Information – Name, date of birth, contact details, insurance info, and patient ID (if applicable).

-• Provider Information: Therapists name, practice address, contact details, and any sorrnecessary provider identification numbers.
+• Provider Information – Therapist’s name, practice address, contact details, and necessary provider ID numbers.

-• Date(s) of Service: The date(s) on which the medical service was provided.
+• Date(s) of Service – The specific date(s) of the appointment(s).

-• Description of Services: A brief description of the medical services or procedures performed during the appointment.
+• Description of Services – A brief summary of the treatment or procedures.

 What is COURTESY CLAIMS SUBMISSION?